Compulsory compliance requirements

 An exciting component of many of Bond University’s Health Sciences and Medicine programs is the opportunity to attend clinical placements, preparing you to practice in a variety of roles and diverse settings.
 To be eligible to attend, you will need to fulfil all compliance requirements for your program allowing you to work at Australian health facilities.
 This includes police checks, working with children checks, additional training, and providing evidence of your immunity to infectious diseases.

-The Compliance requirement schedule outlines the requirements for each program, and the Compliance Handbook for your program provides detailed instructions for each requirement.
+The Compliance Handbook provides detailed information and instructions for each requirement.
 The Handbook is designed to be used online, with quick links to all relevant sections, websites and forms to simplify each task.
-It is important you read and understand the entire Handbook and take time to complete all relevant sections prior to the Orientation Week (O-Week) deadline.
+It is important you read and understand the entire Handbook and complete all relevant sections prior to the Orientation Week (O-Week) deadline.
 Please note that students are responsible for any costs associated with their compliance, including any vaccination and serology costs.
 View the additional compulsory costs.

 Your compliance requirements are due in Orientation Week (O-Week) of your first semester to allow time for your evidence to be checked and assessed in the lead up to your first placement.
-The entire compliance process can take a few months (especially if a new course of vaccinations is required), so it’s important to start right away.
+The entire compliance and verification process can take a few months (or longer if a new course of vaccinations is required), so it’s important to start right away.

-If you can’t provide documented evidence of compliance or do not otherwise meet the requirements by specified deadlines, you risk being ineligible to undertake placements and progress in your program.
+If you do not meet all the compulsory requirements by specified deadlines, you risk being ineligible to undertake placements and progress in your program.

 Where to submit your compliance documents

-All compliance for students of the Faculty of Health Sciences and Medicine is managed through Osler, the clinical governance and clinical performance platform that helps doctors, nurses, students and paramedics certify their clinical competency.
+All compliance for students of the Faculty of Health Sciences and Medicine is managed through Osler, a clinical governance and performance platform.
 As you complete each compliance task, you will need to upload your evidence to Osler.
-For instructions, download Using Osler For Compliance: How to set up your user profile and upload documents.
+For instructions, please read the Osler Handbook

 Conscientious objection to vaccinations